 To better understand setting up an MLOps process, as well as planning for iterations, let’s dive deeper into a perception use case for the robot we are in the process of building in an internal research & development project.

 We are currently working on a robot prototype that, in its first iteration, can navigate autonomously on one floor of an office building.
 Offices are full of activity, with people moving between meetings, spaces that shift and evolve with reorganization, and things like glass doors that make it difficult for autonomous robots to navigate predictably and safely.
 As one would expect, object detection is essential in this case.
-Machine learning models (specifically deep learning models) help the robot accomplish complex perception challenges like recognizing a glass door in a visually convoluted environment.
+Machine learning models (specifically deep learning, a type of AI learning model) help the robot accomplish complex perception challenges like recognizing a glass door in a visually convoluted environment.

 To train such a model that is both reliable and scalable, a repeatable and reliable workflow is required.
 MLOps serves this exact purpose.